stockparfait/errors/README.md

 package.
 However, LUCI is a huge mono-repo, which may be an overkill for smaller projects, or projects unrelated to Cloud apps.

-This repo is dedicated to a very light-weght implementation of a simple API that gets most of the job done.
+This repo is dedicated to a very light-weight implementation of a simple API that gets most of the job done.

 ## Installation